British High Commissioner to Uganda

 We are responsible for the political relationship between the UK and Uganda, and we provide advice and guidance on political and governance issues.

 We provide assistance and documentary services to British nationals in Uganda.
-The UK Trade and Investment Section provides assistance to both British and Ugandan businesses.
+The UK Department for International Trade Section provides assistance to both British and Ugandan businesses.

 Get an emergency travel document

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.